Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Abundance determination and sample selection

-Amongst these 3716 SFGs with O \& Ar abundances determined, we obtain a small number of sources that have c(H$\beta$)=0 or nebular temperatures$> 35000$ K or electron density$> 10000$ cm$^{-3}$.
-Our abundance determination procedure is not applicable to such sources \citep{Wesson12} and hence they are removed from our sample.
+Amongst these 3716 SFGs with O \& Ar abundances determined, we obtain a small number of sources that have c(H$\beta$)=0 or T$\rm_{e}> 35000$ K or n$\rm_{e}> 10000$ cm$^{-3}$.
+Our abundance determination procedure is not applicable to such sources \citep{Wesson12} which are thus excluded.
 Our sample of SDSS SFGs out to z$\sim$0.3 with determined O \& Ar abundances thus consists of 3306 galaxies, noted in Table~\ref{tab:sample}.